CitrineInformatics-ERD-public/linear-vs-blackbox/README.md

-# linear-vs-blackbox
+# Linear vs blackbox

-Code and data related to the publication: Interpretable models for extrapolation in scientific machine learning
+This repository stores code and data related to the publication: `Interpretable models for extrapolation in scientific machine learning`.